sn0lan/sn0lan.github.com/_posts/2013-10-23-migrating-wordpress-links.markdown

 We all know this is a pain!
 We start off working locally, then we need to provide the link to a client on a test link.
 Then we need to put it onto the clients server.

-Even though the process for this is a paint it is pretty straight forward.
+Even though the process for this is a pain it is pretty straight forward.

 The issue I have run into a couple of times has been the uploads folder.
 You may have spent hours (or god forbid Days!) uploading all of the clients images and media to the wp-admin panel and now when you upload you have to search through the DB and change all these.

 Honestly, I don't like doing this.
-I hate working with SWL, I always feel like im going to break something when updating in PHPmyadmin and if you are working on someone else's server, this is not something you can risk.
+I hate working with SQL, I always feel like im going to break something when updating in PHPmyadmin and if you are working on someone else's server, this is not something you can risk.

 ##Enter the Update URLs Plugin